holcombheather/reading-notes/notes-401/starter-notes.md

 # Setting up new project

 1. Setup repo on GitHub with `README.md`, `.gitignore`, `MIT License`.
-1. Clone to local machine and create and checkout to dev branch
+1. Clone to local machine, `cd` into newly cloned repo, and create and checkout to dev branch
     ```node
     git checkout -b dev
     ```